Lartu/ldpl-std/README.md

 ### ✋🏻 Installing a briefcase by hand

 Just download the briefcase you want and include it in your LDPL source file.
-For example, if you want to include the file `brc_lists.ldpl` you should add the line
+For example, if you want to include the file `std-lists.ldpl` you should add the line

 `INCLUDE "/route/to/std-lists.ldpl"`